nakanishi1337/directx9-learning/README.md

-# 3d-cube
+# xfile-animation

-purpose is display 3d cube
+purpose is display walking person

+The code for this branch is very much based on http://marupeke296.com/.